Frank Huger

-Frank Huger, a son of Gen Benjamin Huger, served as a Confederate artilleryman in the American Civil War.
+Francis Huger (1837–1897), a son of Gen Benjamin Huger, served as a Confederate artilleryman in the American Civil War.

 Pre-war

 Francis (Frank) Kinloch Huger, a son of Benjamin Huger and Elizabeth Celestine Pinckney, was born in Norfolk, Virginia in 1837.
 Like his father, Huger attended the United States Military Academy at West Point.
 He graduated from west Point in 1860 and was assigned to the 10th U.S. Infantry as a second lieutenant.
 Huger resigned his commission on May 21, 1861 to join the Confederate cause.